SmartCampus/middleware/README.md

 ## Notes

-In this release, the collector is implemented, the message queue server works, the data processor only prints message queue data.
-The data API, the data accessor, the config module and the sensors API do not work yet.
+In this release, the collector is implemented, the message queue server works, the data processor stores messages into the database and the data API allows users to browse sensors data in the database.